Healthy Homes Assessment Havelock North Central

 Home Assessments Havelock North Central for Rental Properties

-There are a myriad of things you should look for when conducting an home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of things you should look for when conducting an home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

 • Does the water flow properly and is there the draught is stopped?